coloftech/state-u-blog/README.md

 # state-u-blog
 State-U blog is a university website designed for posting daily update of the campus.
-Other information about this application will be written here as soon as i upload all the required file.
-Thank you for giving your time reading my project.
+The best unique feature of this website is to allow to create multiple site so that the other office have their on page to post.